K-Wojciechowski/CleanupForNotion/README.md

 This plugin deletes items from databases that belong to previous monthly cycles.

-The database I use this with tracks purchases made with my secondary bank’s debit card, and to ensure I reach the magic number required to waive the fees at that bank.
-The cycle resets every month, and I only need the current month’s data in the database.
+The database I use this with tracks purchases made with my secondary bank’s debit card.
+I use it to ensure I reach the magic number required to waive the fees at that bank.

+I need to reach the threshold every month, and I only need the current month’s data in the database.
+So this plugin deletes pages after the month ends.
+(And the cycle doesn’t have to start on the first day of the month.)

 #### Plugin-specific configuration for DeleteOnNewMonthlyCycle